 “You can find out a lot about the authors, especially through blog posts.
 Such articles give an attentive reader insightful clues to the author's way of thinking, expression and educational background! ”

 explains Kirchner and has two final tips for anyone who wants to use the Web 2.0 specifically for their future career:

-"If you want to be positive, do not just register in some networks and then see what happens.
-Rather, he has to get in touch with others, discuss them, and thus highlight his competencies and personality!
-But: Always think about what you post! "
+“If you want to stand out positively, you can't just register in any network and then see what happens.
+Rather, he has to get in touch with others, discuss and thus highlight his skills and personality!
+But: always think in advance what you post! ”